En-ROADS Technical Reference

 The carbon dioxide removal (CDR) submodel governs the storage of carbon by biological, chemical, and industrial means.
 It includes both CDR proper, and Carbon Capture and Storage (CCS).
 CDR refers to methods that take CO2 from the atmosphere and sequester it as carbon somewhere else.
 The CDR methods we include are afforestation, soil carbon management, biochar, enhanced mineralization, direct air carbon capture and storage (DACCS), and bioenergy with carbon capture and storage (BECCS).
 CCS refers to methods that capture carbon from a fuel before or after combustion, so that less CO2 is released to the atmosphere.
 CCS is modeled for fossil fuels (coal and gas) and bioenergy.
 There is overlap between CCS, BECCS, and DACCS including common technologies, storage sites, economic drivers, and infrastructure.

-CCS and CDR methods are model at various degrees of detail.
+CCS and CDR methods are modeled at various degrees of detail.
 The amount and timing of removals are either set by, calibrated to, or grounded in a synthesis of literature, most frequently the Royal Society Report.

 The carbon flows calculated by CCS and CDR structures are passed to the Carbon Cycle model and flow into biomass, soil, or sequestration stocks as appropriate.
 Each storage stock is subject to a leak or loss rate, adjustable in assumptions.
 In addition to carbon flows, this sector calculates the expenditures, energy needs, material flows, and land needs to show the impacts of relying on these techniques.